FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_01.md

 \end{equation}
 $$

-The stress and strain relational expression (constitutive equation) in the linear elastic body is given by the following equation.
+Furthermore, the stress-strain relationship (constitutive equation) in linear elastic bodies is given by the following equation:

 $$
 \begin{equation}